 Aside from bears, this is perhaps my biggest fear when I’m camping with kids.
 Even now, that my kids are older, I still worry about this.

 With toddlers, they won’t be allowed to venture too far on their own, but accidents (and quick escapes) still happen.
-Here are a few things you can do as a precaution:

 - have your toddler wear a bell or squeeky shoes – so you can hear them even if you’ve lost sight of them